Skip to content

 agent_name: "Search Agent"

-agent_description: "This agent receives a query with or without sensitive information already masked by the distiller client, performs searches and replies to user."
+agent_description: "This agent receives a query with or without PII already masked by the distiller client, performs searches and replies to user."

 config: